Angleton High School: Band

 The Angleton High School Marching Band is known as the "Purple Pride".

 Theatre

-The Angleton High School Theatre department puts on a fall show every year along with other shows throughout the year including competing in the UIL One Act Play competition.
-The Angleton High School Theatre program also includes the Speech & Debate team, which competes in UIL, TFA, and NSDA.
+Angleton High School's theater department puts on a fall show every year, along with other shows throughout the year, including competing in the UIL One Act Play competition.
+The Angleton High School Theatre program includes the Speech & Debate team, which competes in UIL, TFA, and NSDA.
 Angleton High School is a member of the Thespian Honor Society represented as Troupe 266.